 Cybersecurity has many layers, some of which are out of the control of UX, UI, and CX designers.
 But there are some best practices that experience teams can employ to help improve cybersecurity in the digital experiences they create.

-One of the biggest complains consumers have about data security is that it’s often difficult to understand.
+One of the biggest complaints consumers have about data security is that it’s often difficult to understand.
 People don’t know how their data will be used and are reluctant to share as a result.
 Plain language is nearly always the best approach, but even more so with sensitive topics like privacy and security.
-Be sure your messaging and policies are clear and easy to understand, and test with your target audinece to confirm before adding that messaging to your site or app.
+Be sure your messaging and policies are clear and easy to understand, and test with your target audience to confirm before adding that messaging to your site or app.

 No matter which team is ultimate responsible for cybersecurity at your organization, championing a customer-centric approach is beneficial to everyone.
 Keeping customers—including internal customers like employees—at the center of cybersecurity policies, strategy, testing, and implementation will ensure your organization is not only keeping its data and networks secure, but is ensuring customers feel secure as well.